 Yellowing leaves at the bottom of the plant can also be removed since they’re the oldest leaves and have probably succumbed to old age.
 This happens on even the most healthy plant, so don’t worry about it.

-If there are a lot of yellowing leaves, it’s probably been a victim of overwatering, so check the roots (see above for instructions on surviving root rot) and leave it to dry out.
+If there are a lot of yellowing leaves, it might have been a victim of overwatering, so check the roots (see above for instructions on surviving root rot) and leave it to dry out.